 School Direct Tuition route

-In order to encourage the best people to enter the profession, if you are applying for initial teacher training (ITT) courses beginning in 2013 you will need at least a 2:2 degree to be eligible for a training bursary.
+In order to encourage the best people to enter the profession, if you are applying for initial teacher training (ITT) courses, you will need at least a 2:2 degree to be eligible for a training bursary.

 School Direct Salaried route

 Any applicant who wishes to apply for this route must have had three years’ work experience after graduation.
+This does not need to be in an educational setting.
 As with both of the School Direct routes, candidates will be expected to demonstrate an ability to relate well to children, but the salaried placement applicants will need to show that they can work independently as this will be essential for the training route which will be predominantly classroom-based.

 You will be paid a salary by the school in which you train.
 This salary will be in line with the unqualified teacher pay scale.
-You will not need to pay fees to cover the cost of your qualified teacher status (QTS) award.
+You will not need to pay fees to cover the cost of your qualified teacher status (QTS) award - this is paid by your school.
 You will not be eligible for a training bursary.